The Ultimate Guide to NYC for first timers

 This is truly hallowed ground and a very moving experience.
 In the place of the fallen towers are two reflective pools with waterfalls going into a 30 foot hole.
 This memorial is to commemorate those lost in the terrorist attacks of 9/11/2001.
 When you are standing by the pools the gentle sound of falling water drowns out the sounds of the city, including those around you.

 There is the 9/11 museum nearby but you need to be aware of how sensitive your kids are.
 I could barely handle it without sobbing, so most families would be better off staying at the memorial.
+If you want to go, get tickets before hand to avoid the line.
+Click here for tickets.

 Plan on 1-2 hours.